Ecology: Organisms and Their Environments

 Eventually, it will lead to death in the weakest or unluckiest penguins.
 Unhappy feet.
 Fairly quickly, the birth rate will equal the death rate, and the population will stop growing.
 It is even possible for the death rate to go above the birth rate, resulting in a negative growth rate and a reduction in penguin population size from year to year.

-Limitations to population growth that are influenced by the size of a population in a given area, called population density
+Limitations to population growth that are influenced by the size of a population in a given area, called population density, are called density-dependent factors (DDF).

 - Resource supply